pnagula/Inventory-Optimization/README.md

 * Time series model to forecast demand per product per channel where demand is good.
 * Mean, median for channel where there is no demand even at 75th percentile.
 * Incorporate forecasted demand into GA routine lower limits
-* GA routine takes following parametes
+* GA routine takes following parametes and optimizes inventory allocation such that revenue is maximized

   ** Inventory in hand
   ** Channel 1 Minimum Discount